How To Fix Or Replace Bent Legs On Your Crab

 If your crab’s legs do happen to become bent from poor storage etc, they can usually be easily fixed by following these few simple steps set out below.

-Single Hook Model Crab's are however more simple as they are not glued into place.
-For instructions on how to get the legs out of a Single Hook Model Crab please see the following link from our 'FAQ' page 'How to change or replace components on a Single Hook Model Crab'.
+Changing legs on our Single Hook Model Crab is however much simpler as they are not glued into place.
+For instructions on how to get the legs out of a Single Hook Model Crab please see the link in the 'FAQ' page 'How to change or replace components on a Single Hook Model Crab'.